hellosunking/cfDNA-end-selection/README.md

-## Codes to replicate the results in Ju et al.
+## Codes to replicate the results in Ju et al. Cell Reports Methods 2024

 ### The following software/packages are required:
 1. samtools